Skip to main content Skip to footer

 Get to know the role

-As a prosthetist, you would provide a prosthesis to people who have lost arms or legs through amputation or those who were born with missing limbs.
+As a prosthetist, you'll provide a prosthesis to people who have lost arms or legs through amputation or those who were born with missing limbs.

 Working with doctors, nurses, physiotherapists, and occupational therapists, you’ll provide advice to make sure patients receive appropriate rehabilitation and aftercare support.